Laboratory Design and Planning Guide for 2021

 If you are developing a plan for a biosafety lab of levels 2, 3, or 4, we can help you plan around those requirements.

-Portable fume hoods and fume snorkels offer additional flexibility in a busy lab environment and help to remove toxic fumes in low-risk situations.
-Biosafety cabinets used for research regarding high-risk biological agents can be used consistently, and allow for safe handling of under-researched or newly discovered viruses, bacteria, and other infectious agents.
+Fume hoods and fume snorkels offer additional flexibility in a busy lab environment and help to remove toxic fumes in low-risk situations.
+Biosafety cabinets used for research regarding high-risk biological agents can be used consistently and allow for the safe handling of under-researched or newly discovered viruses, bacteria, and other infectious agents.

-By connecting directly with your facility’s HVAC system, fume hoods isolate and remove and filter contaminated air before recirculating it through the facility.
+Fume hoods connect directly with your facility’s HVAC system, isolating, removing, and filtering contaminated air before recirculating it through the facility.

 Laboratory Workbenches and Tables

-Regardless of the type of lab you are designing, lab benches and tables will play an important role.
+Regardless of the lab’s design, lab benches and tables will play an important role.
 Workbenches provide integral worksurfaces for research, data analysis, testing, and equipment storage, making them one of the single most important pieces of furniture in any lab design.

 At OnePointe Solutions, we design durable workbenches and lab tables with tons of optional accessories so our clients can customize as much as they want.
 Perfect for use in any laboratory setting, our customizable workbenches feature the following surface material options: